trainingl/Research-Paper-List/README.md

 [11] 2024_ICLR_TESTAM: A Time-Enhanced Spatio-Temporal Attention Model with Mixture of Experts.
 (TESTAM, Default Rank CCF-A)

-[12] 2024_IJCAI_Spatial-Temporal-Decoupled Masked Pre-training for Spatiotemporal Forecasting.
+[12] 2024_IJCAI_Spatial-Temporal-Decoupled Masked Pre-training for Spatiotemporal Forecasting (STD-MAE, Rank CCF-A).

 *The Conference and Journal Abbreviations of the above papers refer to [Directory of International Academic Conferences and Journals Recommended by China Computer Federation (CCF)](https://www.ccf.org.cn/Academic_Evaluation/By_category/).*